 When starting calisthenics, it’s crucial to remember one golden rule: don’t rush the progress.
 It can be tempting to dive headfirst into popular exercises like push-ups, dips, or pull-ups, even if you can’t perform them with proper form.
 However, doing so can lead to a host of issues down the line.
 Incorrectly performing these exercises can put unnecessary strain on your muscles and joints, increasing the risk of injuries such as strains, sprains, or even more serious conditions.

 Instead of pushing yourself to tackle advanced movements right off the bat, focus on adjusting these exercises to your current fitness level.
 By mastering the basics with proper form and gradually increasing the difficulty as you become more comfortable, you’ll not only reduce the risk of injuries but also build a solid foundation of strength and technique.
+Doing calisthenics properly makes it available for all body types and age groups.
+These safe calisthenics exercises are ideal for seniors.

 How to get started with calisthenics if you are struggling